 - There are at least 3 million non-speakers in the United States alone.
 According to the United States Center for Disease Control, about 3% of children in the U.S. have received a diagnosis of autism (National Center for Health Statistics, 2017).
 If that 3% prevalence rate were assumed to hold for the entire U.S. population, it would mean there are about 9.5 million autistics in the country.
 Given that roughly one-third of the autistic population over the age of 5 is non-speaking or minimally-speaking (Anderson et al., 2007), there may be more than 3 million non-speaking or minimally speaking autistics in the U.S. There are many conditions other than autism that can prevent individuals from being able to speak (e.g., Amyotrophic Lateral Sclerosis (ALS), stroke, Parkinson’s), and so the number of non-speaking people in the U.S. likely is considerably higher.

 - Many people wrongly assume people who cannot speak are incapable of complex thought and language.
-ASHA’s proposals imply that non-speakers lack the intelligence to generate the messages they type.
-But there are no relliable data on the rate of intellectual disability in non-speaking people.
+ASHA’s statements assume that non-speakers lack the intelligence to generate the messages they type.
+But there are no reliable data on the rate of intellectual disability in non-speaking people.

 - In fact, all standard assessments of intelligence require the subject to either speak or move parts of their body in a controlled, volitional fashion.
 Several studies have demonstrated these assessments are inaccurate in measuring the intelligence of most non-speaking or unreliably-speaking individuals.